Moogun/Movie/README.md

 ## Installation and Test
 1. [Live-demo](http://morning-mesa-94967.herokuapp.com/)
     - Visit one of API Endpoints
-    - Use POSTMAN or other tools to test API Endpoints other than GET (without auth token, only Endpoints with GET method works)
+    - Use POSTMAN or other tools to test API Endpoints (to test - /api/users, auth token is necessary.
+Checkout #3 How To Create an Auth Token with POSTMAN)

 2. Local Test Clone or Download the project
     - npm install